 A Beliefplex has component "beliefs."
 The components of a Beliefplex need not be systematic.
 In fact, Beliefplexes are so often observed to have nonsensical parts that we have the hypothesis that follows below this supposition:

-Suppose that we have an operationally defined measure of "success" of a Beliefplex and that our measure relates to membership.
-Relates perhaps, specifically, to numbers of members or to the duration of the movement.
+Suppose that we have an operationally defined measure of "success" of a Beliefplex.
+This measure might relate, for examples, to numbers of members of, or to the duration of, the movement.

-The most successful Beliefplexes have at least one core utterance that MUST be believed, or pretended to be believed, and that is repellent to most people who are not believers.
+The most successful Beliefplexes have at least one core utterance that MUST be believed, or pretended to be believed, and that seems absurd or repellent to most people who are not co-believers.

-Of course, being human and subject to all the human instincts, most of which operate below the level of consciousness, you and I might each indicate our own Belief as a counter-example -- its absurdities seeming reasonable to us.
+Of course, being human and subject to all the human instincts, most of which operate un-consciously, you and I might each indicate our own Belief as a counter-example -- its absurdities seeming reasonable to us.
 That "every line extends indefinitely (into infinity)" seems hocus pocus to some and obvious, before Einstein, to others.

 Through Dilbert, Scott Adams has explained what might be a relevant concept, "cognitive dissonance"

-In humans, the Synglot of a group contains, or expresses, the Beliefplex of that group.
+In humans, the Synglot of a group contains the verbal tools for expressing the Beliefplex of that group.

-The seeming absurdity of the utterances of a Beliefplex both binds a person, through poorly understood psychological mechanisms, to the group of that belief and also separates that person apart from other people, or provides a slight cleavage that might, in a flash, fracture one group into two or more, possibly hostile to each other.
+The seeming absurdity of the utterances of a Beliefplex both binds a person, through poorly understood psychological mechanisms, to the nascent synclade of that belief and also separates that person apart from other people, or provides a slight cleavage that might, in a flash, fracture one group into two or more, possibly hostile to each other.

 You may doubt the "apart from" part.
-Some Beliefplexes are evangelical.
+Some Beliefplexes are evangelical or otherwise uniting.
 They don't want to separate other people away, but to bring them into the loving fold of a forgiving God, or to unite all the workers of the world, for examples.
-They desire peace and joy for everyone and they can even be tolerant of other Beliefplexes.
+They desire peace and joy for everyone and they can even seem tolerant of other Beliefplexes.
 But, somehow, much of the rest of the world remains aloof.
 Even hostile.
 As if the believers stink.

 Every religion is aposyndetic, binding Believers together apart from non-Believers.

 A Beliefplex is like the stink of an ant hive.
-Ants that have the stink are supported by other members of the hive.
-Ants that do not exude the proper stink are not encouraged and might be attacked.
+Ants that have the right stink are supported by other members of the hive.
+Ants that do not exude the proper stink might be attacked.

-Perhaps you have observed for yourself an hours-long discussion within a Beliefplex, in which not one utterance could be checked against facts in the Real World - apart from utterances like "John said that he felt the power of the devil." (which one could check by asking John if he said that)
+Perhaps you have observed a long discussion within a Beliefplex, in which not one utterance could be checked against facts in the Real World - apart from utterances like "John said that he felt the power of the devil." (which one could check by asking John if he said that)

 We do not suspect that those zebras, or similarly behaving dolphins, at least the younger ones, are consciously thinking about their making of noises as training for a future emergency.
-Nor ought we to assume that of humans.
+Nor ought we to assume conscious awareness by humans.

 Swarms and Wars

 Now, think of human wars over the eons.
 If you do not have some ardent group to cling to when a really bad war sweeps across your part of the world, you are, it seems, less likely to survive that war or its resulting famine, banditry, and disease.